Method on @sym: laplace (f, t, s)

 s

-By default the ouput is a function of s (or z if the Laplace transform happens to be with respect to s).
-This can be overriden by specifying s.
+By default the output is a function of s (or z if the Laplace transform happens to be with respect to s).
+This can be overridden by specifying s.
 For example:

 syms t s z